 Optional: Select an SSH key to use to access your cluster machines.

-Select aws as the platform to target.
+Select azure as the platform to target.

 Enter a descriptive name for your cluster.